jrief/django-angular/docs/reverse-urls.rst

         var my_app = angular.module('MyApp', [/* application dependencies */]);
     </script>

-Now, you have to include ``django-angular.js`` and add some data about your django url configuration:
+Now, you have to include ``django-angular.js`` and add data about your django url configuration:

 .. code-block:: html